open-telemetry/opentelemetry-specification/specification/context.md

 The API MUST accept the following parameters:

 - The `Context`.
-- The concern identifier.
+- The key.

-The API MUST return the value in the `Context` for the specified concern identifier.
+The API MUST return the value in the `Context` for the specified key.

 ## Set value